Urdaibai: The green lungs of Bizkaia

 Hiking.
 There are lots of paths and trails to hike around in Urdaibai, cutting across holm oak forests, unfolding along the banks of the river Oka and Mundaka, or affording great views of the wonderful beaches and cliffs in the area.
 The Fish Path (GR-38), for instance, will take you from Bermeo to Ondarroa, past an array of changing landscapes.

 Mountain biking.
 Urdaibai can easily be explored by bike.
 You can also hike your way around, but it is a big area, so it is a lot to walk.
 There are lots of mountain trails to be negotiated on two wheels.
 For a panoramic tour of the estuary, follow the bidegorri (cycle path) from Mundaka to Gernika and the quiet road from Gernika to Laida.

 Santimamiñe’s underground treasures.
-Located in the district of Basondo, in Kortezubi, on the slopes of mount Ereñozar and by the starting point of the Oma Forest route, Santimamiñe is a cave that formed around 13000 BC.
+Located in the district of Basondo, in Kortezubi, on the slopes of mount Ereñozar, Santimamiñe is a cave that formed around 13000 BC.

 In 1961, they found cave paintings inside: bison, goats, bears, horses… It was a shocking finding, indeed.
 In 2006, the cave was closed to the public.
 Now, you can only visit it on a guided tour (cave entrance at 40m and site).
 Then you can go to the visitor centre, housed in a chapel, where they show a 60min 3D film recreating the interior of the cave.

 How to get there

 Most towns in the vicinity of Urdaibai are well-connected to Bilbao by road or rail.
 Check Bizkaibus and Euskotren timetables online when planning your trip.